PeshX/DARP_Project/README.md

 ## Getting started
 The organization of the project is the following:
-- instance_gen: folder in which there is a package for the generation of the instance for a complete run of the source code
+- **instance_gen**: folder in which there is a package for the generation of the instance for a complete run of the source code
-- plots: empty folder which will be filled with meaninful plots, generated and overwritten at each run of the source code
+- **plots**: empty folder which will be filled with meaninful plots, generated and overwritten at each run of the source code
-- solver: folder in which there are all the packages which deals with heuristic (GA) and operative functions
+- **solver**: folder in which there are all the packages which deals with heuristic (GA) and operative functions
-- main.py: main file which ensembles all the content of the packages
+- <ins>main.py</ins>: main file which ensembles all the content of the packages

 ## Parameters
 In main.py, from line 9 to line 21, the parameters for the execution of the code and their meaning can be found, regarding both instance generation and GA parameters.